jrxrs/thesandbox/Docker.md

 ## Pushing an Image

 You can push a docker image using the ```docker push``` command.
 By default you will push to Docker Hub (for which you'll need a account set up).

+# Docker Compose

+Compose is used to help manage orchestration of multiple containers.